Quantitative Stability for Minkowski's problem: Quantitative stability for

 As a result, using the previous quantitative stability version of the Brunn-Minkowski inequality with the renormalized sets $E_0, F_0$, we get that

 for $\tau$ such that

 Recalling the definition of $t_0$ and $s_0$ above, and dilating $E_0,F_0$ back to $E,F$ it clearly holds that $\alpha(E_0,F_0) = \alpha(E,F)$ and we get that

-\end{proof} This proof is most likely not optimal due to the exponent $p/n$ that seems inevitable with this approach.
+The estimate based on the Hausdorff distance~\eqref{eq.hausdorff_Lp_BM} is obtained by using the same argument, but instead of using the quantitative stability version of the Brunn-Minkowski inequality based on the Fraenkel asymmetry, we use the one due to Diskant~\cite{diskant1973stability} discussed above. \end{proof} This proof is most likely not optimal due to the exponent $p/n$ that seems inevitable with this approach.
 It is nevertheless sufficient to conclude with the quantitative stability result in the $L_p$ case.

 On the other hand, leveraging the quantitative anisotropic isoperimetric inequality, we can sharpen the inequality on the $L_p$ mixed volume